TL;DR

 How to Use It

-However, it is still a concentrated source of calories, and its health benefits are most evident when it is part of an overall balanced dietary pattern rather than used excessively.
+However, it is the most concentrated source of calories possible, and such olive oil is best used in heavy moderation.
+Its health benefits are most evident when it is part of an overall balanced dietary pattern rather than used excessively.

 Sources